MEDITATION METHODS

 Willpower and Concentration

-Some meditations develop willpower, discipline and concentration, by focusing in a single pointed and detached way on something specific.
-Some people may need to or want to follow this way.
-I not competent to advise on this because i see little point in such exercises.
+Some meditations develop willpower, discipline and concentration, by focusing in a single pointed often detached way on something specific.
+Some people may need to or want to follow this way, to develop an ability to concentrate.

 Focusing and concentrating on a beautific image, a new lover, anything awesome, is natural and far easier than focusing on something without emotional or spiritual meaning.